 To use the network troubleshooter, follow the steps below.

 Step 1.
-On your computer, press on the Windows Key + S and search for Control Panel.
+Press the Windows Key + S on your computer and search for Control Panel.

 Step 2.
 After that, click on Open to launch the Control Panel.